Naveencodespeaks/R-Remmitence/README.md

 pip install alembic

 step 1: cd project then
-step 2 Run command in terminal  `alembic init alembic` step 3: mention your mysql connection string inside sqlalchemy.url
+step 2 Run command in terminal  `alembic init alembic` not required if already initstlized step 3: mention your mysql connection string inside sqlalchemy.url

-step 4: in env.py file inside alembic dir mention all models inside target_metadata this way target_metadata = [user.Base.metadata, client.Base.metadata]
+step 4: in env.py file inside alembic dir mention all models inside target_metadata this way target_metadata = [user.Base.metadata, client.Base.metadata] (not Required)

 step 5: alembic revision --autogenerate -m "message to identify migration"

-step 6: now below command will migrate all changes to the database alembic upgrade head
+step 6: now below command will migrate all changes to the database step 7: alembic upgrade head

 step 7: whenever you make changes into the models then create the revision and upgrade it, even if you remove fields from the models upgrade command will be used alembic revision --autogenerate -m "second migration message"